rantahar/introduction-to-mpi/_episodes/09-testing_parallel.md

 This helps in keeping track of the ranks with errors.

 Some tests might make sense only on a specific rank.
-You can use if statements to run asserts only on specific ranks.
+You can use if statements to run asserts only on that ranks.
 The code in a test is normal general purpose code.
 It's good to keep them simple, though.